Updated June 7, 2023

 Fearless eaters should try frito mallorquín, which involves various bits of pork or lamb – we’re talking offal – vegetables, potatoes and herbs.
 It is really tasty, honestly.

-Celler Ca’n Font (Sa Plaça 18) and Celler Es Grop (Major 18) in Sineu are good options.
+Celler Ca’n Font and Celler Son Toreo in Sineu are good options.

 The island’s almond trees are in flower in the valleys and across the plains from late January for around a month.
 This happens to be when accommodation and flights are cheapest – options are obviously more limited than peak season but it is easily doable.